antvolin/bytecoin-wallet-gui/README.md

     xhost +si:localuser:root
 ***
-Folder with wallet data will be created in the location - "{HOME FOLDER YOUR USER}/bytecoin-data/data/" and keep the purse files in the "{HOME FOLDER YOUR USER}/bytecoin-data/wallets/" folder
+Folder with wallet data will be created in the location - "{HOME FOLDER YOUR USER}/bytecoin-data/data/" and keep the wallets files ("*.wallet") in the "{HOME FOLDER YOUR USER}/bytecoin-data/wallets/" folder

     mkdir -p $HOME/bytecoin-data/data && \
     mkdir -p $HOME/bytecoin-data/wallets && \